EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 such as heat, motion, and light), and sometimes to energy services
 (such as thermal comfort, transport, and illumination).
-Societal exergy analysis (SEA), an extension of energy analysis, quantifies ECCs in exergy terms^[Exergy is the mechanical work potential of energy.
+Societal _exergy_ analysis (SEA), an extension of societal _energy_ analysis, quantifies ECCs in exergy terms^[Exergy is the mechanical work potential of energy.
-See any number of web references for an exergy primer, including @SciDirect:2023].
+See any number of web references for an exergy primer, including @SciDirect:2023.
+**** Do we have a better primer? ****].

-We created a suite of `R` packages
-(some of which are generally useful and available through [CRAN][link-cran], others of which are focused on SEA and available on GitHub) to assist SEA practitioners as they analyze energy movement through society.
+We created a suite of `R` packages to assist SEA practitioners to analyze energy movement through society.
 The new packages enable analysis of any country in the world across timespans of decades or longer.
 In short, the packages enable, for the first time, scalable SEA.
+We used the new packages to create the MR-PFU database,^["MR-PFU" is an initialism for "Multi-Region
+Primary, Final, Useful."
+The MR-PFU database is multi-regional in the sense that it contains many countries as well as continental and world aggregations.
+Technically speaking,
-We used the new packages to create the "PFU Database,"^[Technically speaking, we create [matsindf][link-matsindf]-style data frames, not an SQL or similar database.] a new resource for the SEA community [@Marshall:2023aa].
+we create [matsindf][link-matsindf] data frames, not SQL or similar databases.] a new resource for the SEA community [@Marshall:2023aa].

 This paper describes the design of the new packages and